shimoal/coding-challenge/README.md

 ![Link Page](https://lh4.googleusercontent.com/E03q_HNyAyBCgyuiLN_UMkqmygSH4k1n2sZAG5p4EyothDtwXIh81nuXF0--JUsJs3PQaJJV_oIKvVqIPlNSU96Q4zT3N1f6E6Pl0XJk7wdqruNi69RlV7yUd_FhztzJEbZUkA)

 The landing page is where each referral link should redirect.
 This page should be located at its own unique url i.e. {your_url}/landing.
 The content of this page is not important, though you should feel free to use it as a canvas to promote and express your feelings toward the World Wide Web for Tim.
-When each referral link redirects to the landing page, the link title must be appended as a query parameter in the url e.g. {your_url}/landing/?link={link_title}.
+When each referral link redirects to the landing page, the link title must be appended as a query parameter in the url e.g. {your_url}/{link_title} or {your_url}/landing/?link={link_title}.
 The link title should be grabbed from the query parameter and displayed somewhere on the landing page, which is the only content you actually have to include.

 ![Landing Page](https://lh3.googleusercontent.com/HFEsNHwWaII66dB_Pa5nm8WZgPOp3F-jSyMxwFAwyO04O7dFlHovFW9hKovR6IbL6eaxCxKlq4iK30r2lVM8-ykjnllC0Ga85MtEenmZ52DnhR3ZhiGRFV_mY44HZClXD8TGIw)